Sumituuu777/Stay__a_booking_backend_app/README.md

 # Airbnb-Backend
-NOTE:- It is a part of my repo ->  "[learning-Full-Stack-Development](https://github.com/Sumituuu777/learning-Full-Stack-Development/tree/main/backend)" in folder named "backend".<br>
+NOTE:- It is a part of my repo ->  "[learning-Full-Stack-Development](https://github.com/Sumituuu777/learning-Full-Stack-Development/tree/main/backend)" from folder "5-airbnb" to "12-file updownloads".<br>
 which is seperated for deployment and adding some additional features. <br><br>
 <li>This is a backend/server-side rendering(.ejs used for ui) airbnb type booking app, <br>
 <li>that allows user to Host Homes, and book hosted homes as a user.<br>